e-GAI: e-value-based Generalized $\alpha$-Investing for Online False Discovery Rate Control: Numerical Experiments

 \subsection{Real Data: NYC Taxi Anomaly Detection}

 We analyze the NYC taxi dataset from the Numenta Anomaly Benchmark (NAB) repository \citep{lavin2015evaluating}.
 The dataset captures the number of NYC taxi passengers every 30 minutes from July 1, 2014, to January 31, 2015.
-Five known anomalous intervals correspond to notable five events such as the NYC marathon, Thanksgiving, Christmas, New Year’s Day, and a snowstorm.
-We visualize the time series data with the known anomalous intervals highlighted using red rectangles in Figure \ref{figure:combined_taxi_plots_e}.
-The anomaly detection problem is formulated as an online sequential multiple testing problem.
+Five known anomalous intervals correspond to notable events such as the NYC marathon, Thanksgiving, Christmas, New Year’s Day, and a snowstorm.
+We visualize the data with the known anomalous intervals highlighted using red rectangles in Figure \ref{figure:combined_taxi_plots_e}.
+The anomaly detection problem is formulated as an online multiple testing problem.

 We employ the R package \texttt{stlplus} to perform STL decomposition (\citealp{cleveland1990stl}) to remove the seasonal and trend components.
 We derive tests on the residuals, which are assumed to form an independent sequence.
 The first 2000 time points are taken as the initial sequence for model calibration.
 We focus on the comparisons among e-value-based methods and apply e-LORD, e-SAFFRON and e-LOND to analyze this dataset.
-We use estimated likelihood ratio as e-values (shown in \cref{eq:likelihood_ratio_eval}).
+We use the estimated likelihood ratio as e-values (shown in \eqref{eq:likelihood_ratio_eval}).
 We choose $\omega_1=0.0001$ and $\lambda=0.1$ and set both $\psi$ and $\varphi$ as $0.5$.

 We compare their performance in terms of the proportion of discoveries out of marked anomalous regions, denoted here as $\widehat{\FDP}$, and the number of discovered anomalous regions in \cref{tab:proprotion_out_e}.
-Our e-GAI effectively maintains $\widehat{\FDP}$ below the target level.
-As illustrated in \cref{figure:combined_taxi_plots_e}, e-LORD and e-SAFFRON demonstrate higher power than e-LOND, as both identify more points within the anomalous regions, shown in black squares.
+Our e-GAI procedures effectively maintain $\widehat{\FDP}$ below the target level.
+As illustrated in \cref{figure:combined_taxi_plots_e}, e-LORD and e-SAFFRON demonstrate higher power than e-LOND, as both identify more points within the anomalous regions, shown in red squares.
 More comparisons for p-value-based methods are shown in \cref{appendix:real_data}.